dugger/dugger.github.io/resume/index.md

 tags: []
 date: 2017-08-01
 ---
-## Summary
-Full Stack Software Engineer with experience building scalable web applications using Ruby on Rails and other current technologies.
-A personable developer skilled at communicating in nontechnical ways and designing elegant solutions to complex problems.
+I'm a Full Stack Software Engineer with experience building scalable web applications using Ruby on Rails and other current technologies; a personable developer skilled at communicating in nontechnical ways and designing elegant solutions to complex problems.

 ## Technical Skills